KrisKasprzak/ILI9341_t3_Keypad/README.md

   <br>
 <br>

-5. When ready get user input
+6. When ready get user input
 <br>
-MyNumberPad.getInput();
+MyNumberPad.getInput(); // this will display the key pad control
 <br>
 or
 <br>
 <br>
-MyKeyboard.getInput();
+MyKeyboard.getInput(); // this will display the key pad control
 <br>
 <br>
-6. Once the user completes input, read the results
+7. Once the user completes input, read the results
 <br>
 Serial.println(MyNumberPad.value);
 <br>